apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is the temperature sensor (temperature).
-The SQL statement requires that all temperature sensor values before the time point of "2017-11-01T00:08:00.000" be selected.
+The SQL statement requires that all temperature sensor stringValues before the time point of "2017-11-01T00:08:00.000" be selected.

 The execution result of this SQL statement is as follows: